 - The university has reserved isolation space for students diagnosed with COVID-19 who live on campus.
 Meals will be delivered, and students are monitored and receive health care through SIU Student Health Services.

-- Students who test positive for COVID-19 or have been quarantined by the health department should contact the Dean of Students office at 618-453-2461.
+- Students who test positive for COVID-19 should contact the Dean of Students office at 618-453-2461.

 - The university will notify instructors when on-campus or off-campus students will be absent from class for an extended period.
 Student Disability Services and the Dean of Students Office will work with both professors and students to help them stay on top of their courses.

 Every one of us can take simple steps to protect ourselves and each other: